 Review Article: A review article should, summarise, critically analyse and integrate previously published articles related on a specific area of research important to the measurement and control community.
 In particular, it should provide a 'snap-shot' of the current state-of-the-art and provide insights into those problems that are substantially solved, the 'yet to be solved' problems requiring novel solutions, or for those problems for which a better solution is required.
 The answers given may not be definitive but it should indicate directions for future research.
 A review may be needed when the number and content of research reports on a given area of research become diffused and a overview is required in order to simulate and focus further research activity.

-- In general, Original Articles and Review Papers should not normally exceed 5000 words (with up to 10 illustrations).
-Longer articles will be considered, however, as our criterion is that the content justifies the length of the article.
+- In general, Original Articles and Review Papers should not normally exceed 6000 words (with up to 10 illustrations).

 - Discussions on papers already published should not exceed 500 words and 2 illustrations